GiangSon-5/Robust-PCA_for_Background_Extraction/README.md

 >
 > Stable PCP is intuitively more practical since it combines the strength of classical PCA and Robust PCA.
 However, depending on the exact problem, the proper method should be selected.

-There are many [applications of Robust PCA](https://www.comp.nus.edu.sg/~leowwk/cs6101/AY2012-13%20Sem%201/rpca/slides.pdf).
+Link [Robust PCA](https://www.comp.nus.edu.sg/~leowwk/cs6101/AY2012-13%20Sem%201/rpca/slides.pdf).
 Here, we show a few examples of its applications.

 ## Introduction